ACER-lab/ACER-website/publications.markdown

 ## Publications

 ### books
-* Schutter DJLG (2020) The cerebellum in emotion and psychopathology.
+* Schutter D. J. L. G. (2020) The cerebellum in emotion and psychopathology.
 New York: Taylor & Francis.

 ### articles
 _2021_